Constructor-Academy/.github/profile/README.md

 ## What you'll find here

-On our github we mostly publish projects made by our studnets during their final projcts, but you will also find some other useful resources.
+Here we primarily publish projects made by our students during their final projects, but you will also find some other useful resources.